Manage app state

 }

-you can transition the apps state between the enum values:
+Using the NextState resource you can transition the apps state between the enum values, either directly or using the transitions we implemented:

 fn start_game(mut next_state: ResMut<NextState<AppState>>) {